MBakkar2705/react-hedera-wallet-bakkar_mohamed/README.md

 ### Unit Testing – TopicsService

-A dedicated file src/topics/topics.service.spec.ts covers the main logic of the TopicsService, including topic creation and message publication, independently from the Hedera SDK and SQLite.
+A dedicated file src/topics/topics.service.spec.ts covers the main logic of the TopicsService, including topic creation, message publication and message retrieval, independently from the Hedera SDK and SQLite.

 Structure:

-- Segmented using Jest’s describe() blocks for each method: createTopic() and sendMessage()
+- Segmented using Jest’s describe() blocks for each method: createTopic(), sendMessage() and getMessages()
-- SDK calls are fully mocked via jest.mock('@hashgraph/sdk'), including TopicCreateTransaction, TopicMessageSubmitTransaction, and transactionId handling
+- SDK calls are fully mocked via jest.mock('@hashgraph/sdk'), including TopicCreateTransaction, TopicMessageSubmitTransaction, TopicId.fromString(), and transactionId handling
 - Repositories (topicRepo, messageRepo) are mocked via NestJS getRepositoryToken

 Error coverage: